Mexican journalist killed 6 weeks after colleague's murder - NewsBreak

 Six weeks ago, journalist Armando Linares choked up in a video announcing the killing of a colleague and promised to continue doing journalism that exposed the corrupt.
 Now Linares too has been gunned down — the eighth journalist killed in Mexico this year.

-On Wednesday, his wife, children, siblings and friends prepared to see him off inside a small funeral parlor.

-After initially halting his reporting for a few weeks and closing the Monitor Michoacan office following the killing of camera operator Roberto Toledo, Linares returned to reporting and resumed publishing the online news site.

-He wrote stories about the monarch butterflies that winter in the mountains around Zitacuaro, butterfly-related festivities and other hyper-local and state news — but gone was the criticism of local officials he was known for before Toledo's killing.
+Linares continued to publish the Monitor Michoacan online news site after the death of camera operator Roberto Toledo , writing stories about the monarch butterflies that winter in the mountains around Zitacuaro, butterfly-related festivities and other hyper-local and state news — occasionally including criticism of local officials.

 On Jan.
 31, the day Toledo was killed, Linares looked straight at the camera and said, “There are names.
 We know where all of this comes from.”